 Now left on our own, we spent our luckily-not-dissolved cash on upgrades, and headed west to the Temple of one of the Old Gods, run by a priestess named Ki.
 Despite being a Human (not a Mutant), Ki was nevertheless blessed with healing powers.
 Working off the advice of a man who resembled Kyle’s Dad, we asked Ki about the “Relics of the Ancients,” a location that might house some MAGI.
 She tried to work out our intentions, as she seemed kind of pissed at the New Gods for their use of MAGI, but ultimately told us where to find the place in the forest to the south.
 We headed off, getting more than a few ugly vibes from how much this section of the game resembled King Sword’s territory from FFLI, what with the mountain pass at the west end of the map and all.

-Having found the “Relics,” we searched them from top to bottom and finally found two men had already seized some of the MAGI.
+Having found the “Relics” (the dungeon, that is), we searched them from top to bottom and finally found two men had already seized some of the MAGI.
 In their haste to escape, they missed three entire chests of the stuff, and ran smack into some baddies sent by the first of the New Gods: our old buddy Ashura in an new incarnation.
 The men explained that they were “Guardians,” tasked to defend the MAGI to keep people from using them, and begged us to get the MAGI back from Ashura’s thugs.
 We respected their dying wishes by starting to use the MAGI.
-MAGI could be assigned to each permanent party member, but could only be assigned in a set (that is to say, all Agility-boosting MAGI has to go to a single party member even if you have upwards of 9, etc).
+MAGI can be assigned to each permanent party member, but can only be assigned in a full set (by type).
+That is to say: all Agility-boosting MAGI has to go to a single party member, regardless of if you have 0 or 9.
 That’s a shame, as it would have probably been more wrenching and strategic to split them up across the party!
 We gave the Mana-boosting MAGI to Liz, the Power to Kyle, the Agility to KilB and, later, once we had found some more MAGI, the Defence to Rei.
 The game is full of elementally themed MAGI as well (indeed, the Mana MAGI is secretly one of them, being aligned to Cure rather than to the Mana stat, which for all I know might be a localization flub), but we were never so specialized as to require the (other) elementally-themed MAGI.

 Returning to Ki with the bad news, she decided to go all badass on us, and announced that she was tired of Ashura and his meddling in this world’s politics.
 She told us that Ashura was from another World, connected to this one via a strange vine-like structure called The Pillar of Sky to the north.
 Ashura had seized the Pillar in this world by constructing “a Ashura’s Base” in the pass (yes, “a Ashura’s Base,” or more often, “the Ashura’s Base”: it’s never referred to without the article).
 Ki joined up to help smash the thing.